Important facts about sinus pilonidal surgery

-Important facts about the 3 most common techniques
+The 3 most common op - techniques

 Karydakis OP and Limberg OP are techniques of plastic closure.
 This does not mean closing the wound with plastic.
 Rather, tissue from the area surrounding the wound (the "flap") is mobilized so that suture closure is possible.
 Consequently, these techniques are also called flap plastic surgery.